ClementNerma/Rave/docs/master.md

 println!(small); // Prints: '2'
 ```

 Note that typecasting overloads use a normally forbidden syntax: polymorphism by return type.
-Even though these overloads do not take any template nor argument, we can declare several of them in the same class, just changing their return type.
+Even though these overloads do not take any argument, we can declare several of them in the same class, just changing their return type.
 It's an exception.

 #### Automatic typecast